plone/training/deployment/playbook_use.rst

     The "become" flag tells Ansible to carry out the action while becoming another user on the remote machine.
     If no user is specified, we become the superuser.
-    If no method is specified, it's done via ``sudo``.
+    If no method is specified, it's done via :command:`sudo`.

     You won't often use the ``--become`` flag because the playbooks that need it specify it themselves.

-Daignosing ssh connection failures
+Diagnosing ssh connection failures
 ``````````````````````````````````

 If Ansible has trouble connecting to the remote host, you're going to get a message like: